Bath Christmas Market: Top Stalls, Food and Festivities to Check Out

 The Christmas Courtyard

 Then we found this place.
 Well, we stumbled upon it, The Christmas Courtyard.
-Wandered a little off the path, towards the south eastern corner of Bath Abbey.
-And tucked out of the way from the madding crowd.
+Wandered a little off the beaten path, towards the south eastern corner of Bath Abbey.
+And lucked out on this find far from a madding crowd.

-So if you or your party is a little gaga for some warming mulled wine or toasty hot chocolate with marshmallows and whipped cream, bookmark The Christmas Courtyard.
+So if you or your party is a little gaga for some warming mulled wine or boozy hot chocolate with marshmallows and whipped cream, bookmark The Christmas Courtyard.

 Why You Should Stay Into the Evening

-When daylight fades, the whole market shifts gear.
-Lights twinkle, the Abbey towers above everything like a storybook backdrop and musicians start popping up.
-It’s relaxed, warm (in mood if not in temperature) and very easy to get swept up in.
+When daylight fades, the market gifts you a whole lot of twinkle and sparkle.
+The Abbey towers above everything like a storybook backdrop and musicians sleigh a tune.
+It’s relaxed, warm (in mood if not in temperature) and very easy to get merry.

-This is also when you really notice how many independent makers set up here.
+You'll really notice how many independents and creatives are set up here.
 You’ll see glasswork, woodcraft, local spirits, handmade skincare, art prints, textiles and all sorts of pieces with actual character.
-You arrive with one or two people in mind and then you’re ticking off half your Christmas list.
+You arrive with one or two people in mind and then you’re ticking off your entire Christmas stocking list.

 When Is the Market On?